lizaijing/lizaijing.github.io/_pages/about.md

 [![Page Views](https://badges.toozhao.com/badges/01JRVKYJV730EYZ9JC16KJ2BTY/green.svg)](https://badges.toozhao.com/stats/01JRVKYJV730EYZ9JC16KJ2BTY "Get your own page views count badge on badges.toozhao.com")

 # 🔥 News
+- *2025.06*: &nbsp;🎉🎉 We propose a new generation of generalist agent in Minecraft, [**Optimus-3**](http://arxiv.org/abs/2506.10357), which integrates planning, perception, grounding, action, and reflection within an end-to-end architecture.
+- *2025.06*: &nbsp;🎉🎉 We have released a new member of the cybertron agent family, [**Mirage-1**](http://arxiv.org/abs/2506.10387), a GUI agent that improves performance in online environments.
 - *2025.02*: &nbsp;🎉🎉 Our work on open-world agents, [**Optimus-2**](https://arxiv.org/pdf/2502.19902), has been accepted by CVPR 2025!
 - *2024.09*: &nbsp;🎉🎉 Our work on open-world agents, [**Optimus-1**](https://arxiv.org/pdf/2408.03615), has been accepted by NeurIPS 2024!
 - *2024.06*: &nbsp;🎉🎉 We win the first place of EgoSchema track in CVPR 2024 Ego4D Challenge!